-roject OCEAN (On-Campus Emergency Assistance Network) is to educate the campus on suicide prevention and promote a climate that reduces the stigma associated with mental health and mental illness and encourages students to seek help when needed.
+roject OCEAN's (On-Campus Emergency Assistance Network) mission is to educate the campus on suicide prevention and promote a climate that reduces the stigma associated with mental health and mental illness and encourages students to seek help when needed.
 We are here to support our CSULB campus by providing resources and increasing knowledge of issues related to mental health through trainings, workshops, campus events, and peer-to-peer programs.

 Please fill out this form to get involved and stay updated on all OCEAN Events!
 Click Here!

 QPR stands for Question, Persuade, and Refer -- 3 simple steps that anyone can learn to help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save

 thousands of lives each year, QPR Gatekeepers learn how to recognize the warning signs of a suicide crisis and how to Question, Persuade, and Refer someone to help.
 Be a QPR

 Gatekeeper this Fall semester!
 The certification is free for all staff and faculty!

 Project OCEAN has trained a cadre of faculty, staff, and students in appropriate referral strategies using the QPR Training Model.
 Your participation plays a very significant role in creating that safety net in preventing suicide on our campus.

 What is anxiety?
 What are the different types of eating disorders?
 How do I help a friend who's struggling with alcohol or substance use?
 What are the symptoms?
 What do the warning signs look like?
 What can I do to help?